-Here, P is the number of known true facts covered (KBtrue, or A resp., in Figure 1), R is the number of random examples covered, Rsize is the total number of randoms, and L is the number of atoms in the rule.
+Here, P is the number of known true facts covered (KBtrue, or A resp., in Fig. 1), R is the number of random examples covered, Rsize is the total number of randoms, and L is the number of atoms in the rule.
 The intuition behind the formula is that a good rule should cover many positive examples, and few or no randomly generated examples.
 This ensures that the rule is not overly general.
 Furthermore, the rule should use as few atoms as possible.

-Runtime.
-We ran AMIE, AMIE+ and ALEPH on YAGO2.
-For ALEPH, we used the positive-only evaluation function with Rsize=50 and we considered only clauses that were able to explain at least 2 positive examples, so that we will not get grounded facts as rules in the output.
-For a fair comparison, we also instructed AMIE and AMIE+ to run with a support threshold of 2 facts.
+Runtime We ran AMIE, AMIE+ and ALEPH on YAGO2.
+For ALEPH, we used the positives-only evaluation function with Rsize = 50 and we considered only clauses that were able to explain at least two positive examples, so that we will not get grounded facts as rules in the output.
+For a fair comparison, we also instructed AMIE and AMIE+ to run with a support threshold of two facts.

 Table 10 shows the results.
-AMIE terminated in 4.41 minutes and found rules for all relations.
+AMIE terminated in 4.41 min and found rules for all relations.
 AMIE+ was slightly faster.
 ALEPH runs for one head relation at a time.
-For some relations

-(e.g. is Politician Of), it terminated in a few seconds.
+For some relations (e.g., isPoliticianOf), it terminated in a few seconds.
 For others, however, we had to abort the system after 1 day without results (Table 11).
 For each relation, ALEPH treats one positive example at a time.
 Some examples need little processing time, others block the system for hours.
 We could not figure out a way to choose examples in such a way that ALEPH runs faster.
 Hence, we used the sample of YAGO2 that we created for WARMR.
 Again, runtimes varied widely between relations (Table 12).
-Some relations ran in a few seconds, others did not terminate in a day.
-AMIE, in contrast, found her rules in 6 seconds, and AMIE+ in half that time.
+Some relations ran in a few seconds, while others did not terminate in a day.
+AMIE, in contrast, found her rules in 6 s, and AMIE+ in half that time.
+Results We compared the output of ALEPH with the positives-only evaluation function to the output of AMIE(+)using the PCA confidence on the sample of YAGO2 used for the runtime experiments.
+Since ALEPH required more than one day for some relations, we used only rules for which the head relation runs in less than one day.
+ALEPH mined 56 rules, while AMIE(+) mined 302 rules.
+We ordered the rules